Journalists demand release of Editor-in-Chief

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: Journalists on Wednesday demanded immediate release of Jang/Geo Group Editor-in-Chief Mir Shakil-ur-Rahman.
+PESHAWAR: The members of the journalist community on Wednesday demanded the release of Jang/Geo Group Editor-in-Chief Mir Shakil-ur-Rahman.

-The protesters gathered outside the offices of Daily Jang, The News and Geo TV to voice anger at the long detention of the head of the largest media group of the country.
-The protesters chanted slogans against the government for employing pressure tactics against free media.
-Jang Resident Editor Arshad Aziz Malik, Shakeel Farman Ali, Farmanullah Jan, Sabz Ali Shah, Gohar Ali, Amjad Safi, Ehtesham Toru, Imdad Ali Qazalbash, Rahamdil and others spoke on the occasion.
+The protesters converged on the offices of Daily Jang, The News and Geo TV to register their anger.
+They raised slogans against the arrest of Mir Shakil-ur-Rahman and in support of press freedom.

-The speakers came down hard on the government for arresting Mir Shakil-ur-Rahman on cooked-up charges on March 12 and keeping him under detention since then.
+The protesters demanded the release of Mir Shakil-ur-Rahman who was arrested on March 12 and had been interned since then.
+Jang Resident Editor Arshad Aziz Malik, Gohar Ali, Qaiser Khan, Ehtesham Toru, Amjad Safi, Rasool Dawar, Sardar Imdad Ali Qazalbash, Rahamdil and others criticised the government and the NAB for arresting Mir Shakil-ur-Rahman on cooked-up charges and keeping him behind bars for the last 196 days.

+The speakers said that the NAB had failed to take any action against the PTI members who were allegedly involved in corrupt practices.

+The protesters deplored the lack of action by the NAB over wheat flour, sugar crises, Malam Jabba land, Billion Tree Tsunami and Bus Rapid Transit scandals.

-The protesters said that the Jang Group chief had been behind bars for the last 189 days.
-They alleged that he was being victimised for promoting independent journalism.
-The speakers also criticised the National Accountability Bureau (NAB).
-The speakers requested the Supreme Court of Pakistan to take notice of the case and provide justice to Mir Shakil-ur-Rahman.
+They requested the apex court to take notice of the case and provide justice to Mir Shakil-ur-Rahman.